Haggle with Sky

 Took the leap of faith and cancelled.
 Had the 50% offer on my home page within five minutes.
 Accepted that offer, and also negotiated a new box as one of ours was faulty.
 Both daughters also took the leap of faith, both had the 50% offer within minutes.
-One managed 60% off everything, the other 50% plus £50 credit in account.- Forumite Janeway224
+One managed 60% off everything, the other 50% plus £50 credit in account.

 I talked to Sky about my package and was offered 10% discount.
 I cancelled and a few minutes later had a 35% offer in my online account and 50% via interactive.
-Called them, accepted 50% and after a chat was also given £50 credit.- Forumite DropInTheNorthSea
+Called them, accepted 50% and after a chat was also given £50 credit.

 My account online gives me an offer of 35% off but my Sky app offers me the 50% discount.
 I'm going to leave it until the last minute to "rejoin" so we don't loose any service.
-By then I might get the credit offer as well.- Forumite tarkytarks
+By then I might get the credit offer as well.

 If you don't get what you want, you should seriously consider leaving.
-Remember, new customers often have the pick of the best TV deals and there are other providers out there.
-Compare, phone and digital TV deals to find the best one for you.
+Remember, new customers often have the pick of the best deals and there are plenty of other providers out there.
+Compare broadband, phone line and TV using our Broadband Unbundled tool to find the best package for you - you could save £100s.